jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 12. **Cache Key Format Testing**: When testing caching mechanisms, it's important to understand the exact format of cache keys used by the implementation.
 Inspect the implementation carefully or use debugging to determine the actual key format rather than making assumptions.

+13. **Testing External Services**: When testing components that interact with external services (like email or Slack), use mocks to simulate the service behavior without making actual external calls.
+This makes tests faster, more reliable, and independent of external services.

 ## Error Handling and Resilience

 1. **Robust Error Handling**: Implement comprehensive error handling from the beginning to make debugging easier and improve application resilience.